 - JAM – Buy whole fruit jam with no added refined sugars.
 Or, make your own simple raw berry jam.

 - HIGH SUGAR CEREALS – Swap for porridge oats, homemade quinoa breakfast bowl, millet porridge, buckwheat grouts, chia pudding, homemade granola, buckwheat pancakes, buckwheat-peanut butter waffles.

 - MEAT (PROTEIN) – Use soya mince, tofu, vegan sausages, homemade veggie burgers, chickpea burgers, tempeh, quinoa, pulses, lentils, beans, nuts and seeds.
 You can probably make all your usual meals out of these substitutes.

 - EGGS – Make tofu scramble.
 Or for baking use homemade flax or chia eggs – all very simple to make.

-- WHITE FLOUR – For baking use a mix of wholemeal, spelt, buckwheat, oat, rice and quinoa flours.
+- WHITE FLOUR – For baking use a mix of wholemeal, spelt, buckwheat, homemade oat flour, rice and quinoa flours.
 You will probably need to do a half-and-half mix with a proper wholemeal flour for a good texture and rise.

 - REFINED SUGARS – Use instead, Xylitol, stevia, coconut sugar, erythritol, yacon syrup, agave nectar and maple syrup.
 Just use all of these in MODERATION as they are still a sugar!

 - FATS – Use coconut oil, olive oil, sesame oil and peanut oil for cooking.
 But, always use oils sparingly, if not at all, if you want to stay as healthy as possible being plant based.